 In the manufacturing industry, margins keep getting thinner.
-You need equipment that is efficient, affordable and durable.
+You need equipment that is efficient, affordable, and durable.
 Our pump systems are designed to help you meet production efficiency targets while reducing costs.

 The Vooner VaneGard pumps bring a cone port innovative vacuum technology to the market.
-It is engineered to deliver displacement pumps that deliver with peak efficiency and lower initial costs while still being designed for added pump life and reduced repairs.
+It is engineered to deliver displacement pumps with peak efficiency and lower initial costs while still being designed for added pump life and reduced repairs.
 Center to our pumps’ advantages is its patented dual water supply system.
 This reduces the amount of fresh water your operations require and lowers utility costs.